 - Stir with the spatula and flip, heating the second side for an additional 30 seconds.

 If McDonald’s isn’t on your drive home, you may be wondering how to heat up your Five Guys fries, In-N-Out fries, or Chick-fil-A fries.
-The good news: You can reheat all of these fries with the same steps as the McDonald’s fries (listed above).
+The good news: You can reheat all of these fries with the same steps as the McDonald’s fries!

 When it comes to deciding how to reheat cheese fries or how to reheat carne asada fries, Rada says if you’re heating up fries that have fresh or day-old toppings, you should definitely stick to the oven, which is always more reliable for an even temperature, explains Rada.

-Elana Karp, Head Chef and Culinary Co-founder of Plated says knowing how to reheat steak fries is easy — you just pop them in the oven and follow the instructions above for how to reheat fries in the oven.
+Elana Karp, head chef and culinary cofounder of Plated says knowing how to reheat steak fries is easy — you just pop them in the oven and follow the instructions above for how to reheat fries in the oven.
 Reheat your steak, and you'll have a full meal.
 And in case you’re wondering how to reheat sweet potato fries, use the same method as you would for steak fries.
-(If you're looking reheat a full-on baked potato, you'll need a different method.)
+(If you're looking reheat a full-on baked potato or microwave a sweet potato, you'll need a different method.)

 Fried-food lovers: Now that you know the experts secrets to making day-old fries come alive, you’ll never have to serve soggy French fries again.